Something magical happens when you give your project a name.

 Formula #3: Your perspective

 No matter how saturated you think your niche is, there’s nobody exactly like you.
-Having a unique perspective or alternative opinion helps your target audience think, “hey, that sounds like me!”
+Having a unique perspective or alternative opinion helps your target audience think, “Hey, that sounds like me!”

-Perspective-based names include:
+Perspective-based newsletter names include:

 - Sleeping Should Be Easy by Nina Garcia